 We believe our collective potential lives within our youngest learners.
 By uniting people and resources, we are making a measurable difference for thousands of Dallas students and their families.

-Our vision: Growing student achievement and purposeful leaders
+Our vision: Accelerate student achievement and develop purposeful leaders.

-Our mission: Changing lives by transforming the relationship between schools and community.
+Our mission: Change lives by transforming the relationship between schools and community.

 For over a decade, we have worked arm-in-arm with Dallas ISD elementary schools igniting substantial investment in student resources, teacher trainings, and campus improvements.
 Over the years we have grown our partnerships to include 47 public elementary schools and many forward-thinking private schools, community partners and businesses.
 Together we are closing opportunity gaps and building an informed community empowered to advocate for ALL students to learn and lead.